Moduli spaces of semitoric systems: The completion

 \section{The completion}

 In this section we compute the completion of the space of semitoric ingredients $\m$ which corresponds to the completion of $\semitoric$ by Theorem \ref{thm_class}.
-We know that the completion of an open interval in $\R$ with the usual metric is the corresponding closed interval and we have already stated that $\rxyz$ is complete (Proposition \ref{prop_rxyz}), so to produce the completion of $\m$ it seems the only difficultly will be with the weighted polygons.
-This is not the case since in fact defining the distance as a minimum of permutations has intertwined the metrics on these different spaces so we can not consider them separately.
+We will show that the completion of $\m$ is $\mcompl$, where $\mcompl$ is as is described in Definition~\ref{def_mcomplmk} and Definition~\ref{def_polycompl}.
+The completion of an open interval in $\R$ with the usual metric is the corresponding closed interval and we have already stated that $\rxyz$ is complete (Proposition~\ref{prop_rxyz}), so to produce the completion of $\m$ it seems the only difficultly will be with the weighted polygons.
+This is not the case since in fact defining the distance as a minimum of permutations has intertwined the metrics on these different spaces so we cannot consider them separately.
 This section has similar arguments to those in~\cite{PePRS2013} except that in our case we must consider a whole family of polygons all at once instead of only one polygon.
 For the remainder of this section fix some admissible measure $\nu$, some linear summable sequence $\bn$, a nonnegative integer $\mf$, and a vector $\vec{k}\in\Z^\mf$.
-For simplicity we will use $\Dplain$ and $\Dpplain$ to refer to $\D$ and $\Dp$ respectively (for $p\in\perm$).
+For simplicity we will use $\Dplain$ and $\Dpplain$ to refer to $\D$ and $\Dp$ (from Definition~\ref{def_metric}) respectively, where $p\in\perm$.

-In Section \ref{sec_buildcompl} we show that the completion must contain $\mcompl$ and in the remaining subsections we show that $\mcompl$ is complete.
-We Section \ref{sec_cauchy} we prove several Lemmas about Cauchy sequences which are used in Section \ref{sec_complcompl} to conclude that $\mcompl$ is in fact the completion of $\m$.
+In Section~\ref{sec_buildcompl} we show that the completion must contain $\mcompl$ and in the remaining subsections we show that $\mcompl$ is complete.
+In Section~\ref{sec_cauchy} we prove several Lemmas about Cauchy sequences which are used in Section~\ref{sec_complcompl} to conclude that $\mcompl$ is in fact the completion of $\m$.

-There is no way for elements of $\m$ with different numbers of focus-focus points or twisting indices that are not equivalent (under the equivalence from \ref{def_kequiv}) can be close to one another because the distance between any two such systems is always 1 (see Definition \ref{def_fullmetric}).
+With the metric presented in the current paper, there is no way for elements of $\m$ with different numbers of focus-focus points or which are in different generalized twisting index classes to be close to one another because the distance between any two such systems is always $\infty$ (see Definition~\ref{def_fullmetric}).
 Thus, we will work with the components $\mmk$ of $\m$.

-Now we must notice that the definition of $\Dplain$ from Definition \ref{def_metric} holds on $\mcompl$ as well.
+First, notice that the definition of $\Dplain$ from Definition~\ref{def_metric} holds on $\mcompl$ as well.
 That is, extend the definition of $\Dplain$ in the following way: